 Barm Brack

-This recipe is steeped in tradition.
-There are many items that can be found within the cake which suggest various different things for the recipient.
-If you get a ring it suggests that you will be married within one year, a coin could suggest you will get rich...
+The recipe I always use for a barmbrack is a Teabrack, which is what, in my family, we always shared.
+Some would do a yeast brack, which is equally delicious.
+This is steeped in tradition.
+There are many items that can be found within the cake, which suggest various different things for the recipient.
+If you get a ring, it suggests that you will be married within one year, a coin could suggest you will get rich...

 4.18 from 46 votes